 - January is also a great time to take advantage of the great post-holiday sales at New York City stores.

-- Dine at some of New York City's best restaurants at a great discount during New York City Restaurant Week
+- Dine at some of New York City's best restaurants at a great discount during New York City Restaurant Week, held January 21 to February 8, 2019.
+You can make reservations here.

 - Cold, snowy weather